0xfuturistic/Twitter-Giveaways-Bot/README.md

 To check the limits Twitter sets please refer to [Twitter's Rate Limits](https://dev.twitter.com/rest/public/rate-limits) and [Twitter’s Account Limits](https://support.twitter.com/articles/344781).

-*The bot prints everything into the console with colors and all, so it's easy to track what's going on.
+*The bot prints everything into the console with colors and all, so it's easy to see what's going on.
 And all files are well commented*

 ## Disclaimer

 This is entirely for educational purpose.
-Use at your own risk and responsibility, there's a possibility that your Twitter gets banned.
-I hold no liability for what you use the bot for and the consequences.
+Use at your own risk and responsibility, there's a possibility that your Twitter account gets banned.
+I hold no liability for what you use the bot for or the consequences.

 ## Authors